CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

         1. POST /api/payment
             - **Request Body**: Amount, Card
             - **Response Body**: Transaction Status
-3. **Sentiment Analysis - Google cloud API**
+3. **Sentiment Analysis - Openai API**
     - **Purpose**: Analyzes user's journal entry to determine sentiment.
-    - **Rationale**: When we did the authentication for M1 using google, It was easy to learn and we expect this would be simple as well.
+    - **Rationale**: Most of the group has used the openai API previously.
+It is very simple to learn as well.
     - **Interfaces**:
         1. POST /api/sentiment
             - **Request Body**: journal entry